What Is the Fastest Way to Become an RN?

-Since many hospitals and other jobs prefer to hire only BSN-prepared nurses, many nurses will choose to pursue a BSN straight away.
+Since many job postings prefer to hire only BSN-prepared nurses and it is correlated with improved patient outcomes, it is increasingly recommended to choose to pursue a BSN straight away.
 Much like with ADN programs, there are various options for completing the degree.

-BSN programs are traditionally four years long and take place at universities.
+Traditional BSN programs are four years long and take place on campus at universities.
 There are also part-time programs, which offer students more flexibility, as mentioned above with most ADN programs.

-For those who want to get into the workforce as soon as possible, there are even accelerated BSN (ABSN) programs that allow you to graduate in as little as 16 months.
-For second degree nurses, an ABSN program might be a good option.
+For those who want to become an RN as soon as possible, there are accelerated BSN (ABSN) programs that allow you to graduate in as little as 16 months.
+For second-degree nurses, an ABSN program might be a good option.

 With a bachelor’s degree obtained prior to acceptance, an ABSN program will leverage existing coursework to accelerate the completion of this nursing degree.